mothur/mothur.github.io/_wiki/Analysis_of_coxL_richness_in_relation_to_total_community_richness_across_a_succession_gradient_on_Kilauea_Volcano.md

 \>E45

-........and so on.
+\........and so on.

-1.  open your groups file (should be in the same place as CBE208coxLmodifiedpir.txt) in a tab delimited format using Excel.
+1\.  open your groups file (should be in the same place as
+    CBE208coxLmodifiedpir.txt) in a tab delimited format using Excel.

-2. Find and replace "\>" with nothing.
+2\.
+Find and replace "\>" with nothing.

-3. The first column in your Excel file should have the names of each of the 208 coxL sequences.
+3\.
+The first column in your Excel file should have the names of each of
+    the 208 coxL sequences.
 In the second column of the file, you need to insert the unique identifier for each of the groups.
 For example, each sequence from the Bare site should have a "B" in the second